 Amanda: How did you know it was a scam?

 Toni: The request that I keep my winnings confidential.
 Why would PCH want me to stay quiet about winning?
-And another item that caught my suspicious eyes is that this is because of their “security protocol to avoid multiple claims”.
+And another item that caught my suspicious eyes is per their “security protocol to avoid multiple claims”.
 Absolutely one of the biggest things that stood out was having to “Pay To Win”.

 Amanda: Is there anything else that might help others spot PCH scams?